TanishkGoel/Tan-Java1/README.md

 # Tan-Java1
-This is my first java program.
+This is my firstt java program.